gwu-libraries/Fedora-Backup-Documentaiton/README.md

 Run time: approximately 2 minutes.

 ## Audits
-Fixity checks are performed daily.
-Logs of audits, including successes and errors, are written to the repo nightly.
+Audits (also known as fixity checks) are performed daily to ensure that content in the digital repository has not been altered.
+These audits "fingerprint" every file in the repository using SHA-1, compare that fingerprint with the fingerprint on record, and report out confirmation of the files that haven't changed (success logs) and lists of any files that have changed (error logs).
+The audit logs are written to the repo nightly.

 ### Success files [/fixitySuccesses](/fixitySuccesses)
 A log of all files whose audit checks were successful (checksum unchanged) appears in /fixitySuccesses/YYYY/MM/YYYYMMDD-fixitySuccesses.log .
 Each daily log file includes an inventory of all  files in the Fedora repository, including the file path and SHA-1 hash.
 The audit is performed on all files, including thumbnails, full text (OCR) text files, characterization/metadata files, and content files themselves.
 These logs are committed with a message that summarizes the number of successes and errors: